Clear instructions and useful links to guide you after passing your exam

 When to Expect Progress

-Upgrades and new licenses will process as soon as payment and verification steps are
+Upgrades and new licenses will process as soon as payment

-You may see your call sign appear in the FCC ULS database within days or it may take
+You may see your call sign appear in the FCC ULS database

-several weeks depending on the backlog.
+within days or it may take several weeks depending on the

 Helpful Tips